jmanuoz/Vocabulary-based-Method-for-Quantify-Controversy/README.md

 - Example: ./calcular bigil
   ## Datasets

-  Datasets used in the paper are in following link https://drive.google.com/drive/folders/16vD9oMI7nPYxJkBTS_bCLueQTPlmPy66?usp=sharing.
-To test them you will have to download and store them in datasets folder.
+Tweet's ids used in the paper are in dataset folder grouped by discussion.
  New datasets collected by crear_grafo.R will store in same folder.